Latte Tags

 {/foreach}

-The contents of the {sep} are rendered if the iteration is not the last, so it is suitable for printing delimiters, such as commas between listed items:
+The content of the {sep} tag is rendered if the iteration is not the last, making it suitable for rendering delimiters, such as commas between listed items:

 {foreach $items as $item} {$item} {sep}, {/sep} {/foreach}